What Types of Exercise Are Good For Menopause?

 Why Should You Exercise?

 The biggest symptoms of menopause that exercise can help with are anxiety, stress and difficulty sleeping.
-Menopause can be quite stressful, so knowing that exercising can help relieve this side effect can really help you throughout and improve your mood.
+Menopause can be quite stressful, so knowing that exercising can help relieve this side effect can really help improve your mood.

-Another big issue with menopause is weight gain and loss of muscle mass which can also cause stress and anxiety as menopause can make it difficult to prevent this as well.
-Exercising regularly is a great way to make sure you are staying healthy whilst your body adjusts as well as making sure you can keep any extra weight off.
+Another big issue with menopause is that it can cause weight gain and loss of muscle mass.
+This can cause stress and anxiety as it is difficult to prevent this.
+Loss of muscle mass makes gaining weight easier and weight loss harder.
+Exercising regularly is a great way to make sure you are staying healthy whilst your body adjusts and helps you can keep any extra weight off.

 The NHS advise that adult women should do at least 150 minutes of moderate-intensity activity a week or 75 minutes of vigorous-intensity activity a week.
 This is a good place to start; now, you need to pick what type of exercise you want to do.